sojoudian/COMP3095_Fall2025/Week12/Week11-3.md

 ## Prerequisites

+- ✅ Completed Week 11-1 (Keycloak Client Credentials)
+- ✅ Completed Week 11-2 (User Authentication with Authorization Code Flow)
 - ✅ All microservices running (product-service, order-service, inventory-service)
+- ✅ Docker and docker-compose installed
 - ✅ Basic understanding of REST APIs
-- ✅ Gradle project setup

 ---

 ## Background

-API documentation is essential for microservices architectures. **Swagger** and **OpenAPI** are industry-standard tools that automatically generate, visualize, and provide interactive testing for REST APIs.

-**SpringDoc** is a library that integrates Swagger/OpenAPI with Spring Boot applications, automatically generating documentation from your controllers, models, and annotations.
+API documentation is essential for microservices architectures. **Swagger** and **OpenAPI** are industry-standard tools that automatically generate, visualize, and interact with REST APIs.
+This lab introduces **SpringDoc**, a library that integrates Swagger with Spring Boot applications, enabling students to create, configure, and expose API documentation easily.

 ### Benefits